lesreddy/tw-tetris/readme.md

 1. [VSCode](https://code.visualstudio.com/) - a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 2. [Bootstrap](https://www.bootstrapcdn.com/) - used to simplify the structure and to make it responsive.
+3. [Bootbox](http://bootboxjs.com/getting-started.html) - required in order to get the player name modal to work.
-3. [jquery](https://www.jquery.com) - a required library for Bootbox.
+4. [jquery](https://www.jquery.com) - a required library for Bootbox.
-4. [PopperJS](https://popper.js.org/) - also a required JS library to run Bootbox
+5. [PopperJS](https://popper.js.org/) - also a required JS library to run Bootbox

 ## Testing